mstfnsr/web_refusal_regex/README.md

 ## Overview

 The `regular_expressions.py` file is a complementary piece of code to a research paper presented at the [Passive and Active Measurement (PAM) Conference 2025](https://udesa.edu.ar/pam25).
-While the paper focuses on analyzing server-side blocks and refusal behaviors in web crawling, this repository provides the regular expressions that were developed and refined as part of the research.
-These expressions serve as tools for identifying and categorizing refusal messages in web crawling data.
+The paper analyzes server-side blocks and refusal behaviors observed in a [CommonCrawl](https://commoncrawl.org) snapshot.
+This repository provides the regular expressions developed and refined during the research, serving as tools for identifying and categorizing refusal messages in web crawling data.

 ### Structure of `regular_expressions.py`